shehanshi/2024-Sri-Lanka-Presidential-Election-Result-Analysis-Using-SQL-/README.md

 3. Import the dataset into your SQL database (e.g., MySQL Workbench)

-5. Run the SQL queries from [https://github.com/shehanshi/2024-Sri-Lanka-Presidential-Election-Result-Analysis-Using-SQL-/blob/main/2024%20Election%20Results.sql]
+5. Run the SQL queries from
+- <a href = "https://github.com/shehanshi/2024-Sri-Lanka-Presidential-Election-Result-Analysis-Using-SQL-/blob/main/2024%20Election%20Results.sql" >2024 Election Result </a>

 7. Modify, extend, or visualize insights as needed